Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Review of the pseudo-differential b-calculus

-We can now define the \emph{small and full calculus} of pseudo-differential $b$-operators, following \cite{{melrose1993atiyah}}.
-Note that we identify the operators with the lifts of their Schwartz kernels to $M^2_b$.
+We can now define the \emph{small and full calculus} of pseudo-differential b-operators, following \cite{{melrose1993atiyah}}.
+Note that we identify the operators with the lifts of their Schwartz kernels to $M^2_{\bb}$.
 Recall from Section \ref{subsec:half densities} that operators act on half-densities, so their Schwartz kernels are half-densities. \begin{defn} Let $\Mbar$ be a compact manifold with bundary and $E\to\Mbar$ a vector bundle. \begin{itemize} \item[1.]
-The small calculus $\Psi_b^m(M; E)$ of $b$-pseudodifferential operators is the space of distributions on $M^2_b$ taking values in $\Omega^{1/2}_b(M^2_b) \otimes \textup{End}(E)$ which are conormal with respect to the b-diagonal and vanish to infinite order at $\lf$, $\rf$. \item[2.]
-The full calculus $\Psi_b^{m,\calE}(M; E)$ of $b$-pseudodifferential operators is defined as
+The small calculus $\Psi_{\bb}^m(M; E)$ of b-pseudodifferential operators is the space of distributions on $M^2_{\bb}$ taking values in $\W ^{1/2}_{\bb}(M^2_{\bb}) \otimes \textup{End}(E)$ which are conormal with respect to the b-diagonal, smoothly down to $\bbf$, and vanish to infinite order at $\lf$, $\rf$. \item[2.]
+The full calculus $\Psi_{\bb}^{m,\calE}(M; E)$ of b-pseudodifferential operators is defined as